octokit/plugin-rest-endpoint-methods.js/docs/dependabot/listAlertsForOrg.md

 Lists Dependabot alerts for an organization.

-To use this endpoint, you must be an owner or security manager for the organization, and you must use an access token with the `repo` scope or `security_events` scope.
+The authenticated user must be an owner or security manager for the organization to use this endpoint.

-For public repositories, you may instead use the `public_repo` scope.

-GitHub Apps must have **Dependabot alerts** read permission to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `security_events` scope to use this endpoint.
+If this endpoint is only used with public repositories, the token can use the `public_repo` scope instead.

 ```js
 octokit.rest.dependabot.listAlertsForOrg({